Nagoya: Aviation industry

 The aviation history has historically been of importance since the industrialization.
-During the war the Mitsubishi A6M Zero fighter was constructed in Nagoya.
+During the Second World War the Mitsubishi A6M Zero fighter was constructed in Nagoya.
 The aviation tradition continues with Mitsubishi Aircraft Corporation headquartered in the Nagoya Airfield's terminal building in Komaki.
 The Mitsubishi Regional Jet (MRJ) aircraft is produced at a factory adjacent to the airport.

-The MRJ is a partnership between majority owner Mitsubishi Heavy Industries and Toyota with design assistance from Toyota affiliate Fuji Heavy Industries, already a manufacturer of aircraft.
+The MRJ is a partnership between majority owner Mitsubishi Heavy Industries and Toyota with design assistance from Toyota affiliate Subaru Corporation, already a manufacturer of aircraft.
 It is the first airliner designed and produced in Japan since the NAMC YS-11 of the 1960s.
-The MRJ's first flight was on November 11, 2015.
+The MRJ's first flight was in November 2015.

 Ceramics

 Japanese pottery and porcelain has a long tradition due to suitable clay being available in Owari Province.
 Before and during the Edo period there were two main kilns in the region: Seto and Tokoname.
 In Nagoya Castle a type of oniwa-yaki (literally "garden ware") called Ofukei ware was produced by the feudal lord's court.
 Almost every feudal lord had his own oniwa-yaki, also to have gifts made.

 In the town itself Toyoraku ware and Sasashima ware Japanese tea utensils were made with refined tastes.
 Ofukei ware started under the first Owari lord Tokugawa Yoshinao and was interrupted once, but continued on until the end of the Edo period.
 It became widely known in Japan.
-The lord's taste in ceramics was also imitated by other Owari samurai, such as Hirasawa Kurō and Masaki Sōzaburō, who made their own pieces.
+The lord's taste in ceramics was imitated by other Owari samurai, such as Hirasawa Kurō and Masaki Sōzaburō, who made their own pieces.

 Toyoraku ware continued on until the Taishō era under the 8th generation.
 Colourful pieces and gorgeous tea utensils were highly valued.
 Sasashima ware also experienced its heyday during this time.
 Colourful and soft ceramic items such as sake and tea utensils and objects were produced and intently collected.

 An early type of manufactured production was the blue-and-white Kawana ware.
 With the advent of industrialization during the Meiji era of the late 19th century, some export wares were produced.
 Industrial-scale export porcelain was made by old Noritake, also Nagoya E-tsuke (名古屋絵付) became popular.

 Production of industrial ceramics continues to be an important economic factor with companies such as INAX, NGK, and NGK Insulators.

 Meetings, Incentives, Conferences, Exhibitions (MICE)

 The city has an increasing role in the meetings, incentives, conferencing, exhibitions (MICE) industry.
 It hosted in 1989 the World Design Expo (世界デザイン博覧会) for which the Nagoya Congress Center was constructed.
-It hosted the Expo 2005 and the Nagoya Protocol conference in 2010, as well as the G20 Aichi-Nagoya Foreign Ministers’ Meeting in November 2019, which was held at the Nagoya Kanko Hotel and Kawabun.
+It hosted the Expo 2005 and the Nagoya Protocol conference in 2010, as well as the G20 Aichi-Nagoya Foreign Ministers' Meeting in November 2019, which was held at the Nagoya Kanko Hotel and Kawabun.